 Grade Point Value Meaning Percentage Scale

-Α 4.0 Excellent 100-90
+A 4.0 Excellent 100-90

 В 3.0 Very Good 89-80

 С 2.0 Good 79-70

 D 1.0 Poor 69-60

 F 0.0 Failing 59-0

 Fail Not Calculated Fail (for externship/internship)

 Pass Not Calculated Pass (for externship/internship)

+IP Not Calculated In Progress (for linear externship/internship/modular clinic courses or thesis courses only)

-L Not Calculated eave of Absence (allowed in modular programs only)
+L Not Calculated Leave of Absence (allowed in modular programs only)

-EL Not Calculated xperiential Learning
+EL Not Calculated Experiential Learning

 PE Not Calculated Proficiency Exam

 PF Not Calculated Preparatory Fail

 PP Not Calculated Preparatory Pass

 W Not Calculated Withdrawal

 WZ Not Calculated Withdrawal for those students called to immediate active military duty.
 This grade indicates that the course will not be calculated for purposes of determining rate of progress

-TR Not Calculated Transfer Credit ·
+TR Not Calculated Transfer Credit p g

-^{}Not used in Allied Health and Trades Programs.
+Not used in Allied Health Programs.